IbraTech04/subly/README.md

 1. Open any YouTube video.
 2. Click the extension icon to open the popup.
-3. Upload an SRT file or paste a URL to your SRT file.
+3. Upload an SRT file or paste a URL to your SRT file and click "Fetch"
-4. Toggle the switch to enable subtitles.
+4. Click "Load Subtitles".
+If all goes well, the subtitles will be injected into the video, and the subtitle settings will be applied!

 Your subtitles will appear as if they were native to YouTube.
 For best results, disable YouTube’s built-in subtitles!